 Loading the Microfluidic Device

-Place the microfluidic device, with all control and flow layer tubing attached, into the microscope stage and close any openings on the incubator.
+Ensure the microfluidic device is secure in the microscope stage, with all control and flow layer tubing attached, and close any openings on the incubator.
 [1]

-Talent places device onto the microscope stage and seals the incubator
+Talent highlights device on the microscope stage and seals the incubator

 Next, set the ambient temperature of the incubator to 29 degrees Celsius.
 [1] Then, ensure that the cooling system has been turned on and is set to 4 degrees Celsius prior to initiating the experiment.
 [2]